NectoT/quartz-neurotrauma/content/Cybernetics Expansion (Needs images)/Cybernetic Arm.md

 ## How to add:

-First do [Amputation Surgery]([Amputation Surgery](../Procedures/Amputation%20Surgery.md) "‌") on the selected limb, then use the cyberlimb on the chosen limb.
+First do [Amputation Surgery](../Procedures/Amputation%20Surgery.md) on the selected limb, then use the cyberlimb on the chosen limb.

 #### Mechanical skill requirement: 70